overview

 Despite praise from Martinac, Djuna Books’ namesake author was not pleased with the bookstore.
 Upset with her continued association with lesbian culture even though she did not identify as a lesbian, Barnes called the store “a terrible little lesbian bookshop” and phoned the owners to demand they change its name.
 Djuna Books, however, branded itself as a women’s rather than a lesbian space, stating in its 1982 catalogue that the store served as “an alternative institution servicing the women’s community of New York City.”

 Djuna Books closed in 1982, by coincidence the same year that Barnes died.
-Despite book readings from prominent authors such as Kate Millett and workshops on lesbian theater by Perlgut, Djuna Books struggled to maintain a long-term customer base, especially after Perlgut and Walton-Fischler took leaves of absence.
+Despite book readings from prominent authors such as Kate Millett and workshops on lesbian theater by Perlgut, Djuna Books struggled to maintain a long-term customer base.
+Perlgut had moved to Ithaca, and even though she commuted back to New York City to help run the store, it was too much for Walton-Fischler to manage on her own.
 Walton-Fischler said that customers felt “abandoned,” leading the “women’s grapevine” to spread rumors that the store had closed for good.
-Despite this confusion, Djuna Books ultimately closed for the same reason as many other feminist bookstores: lack of sales.
+Djuna Books ultimately closed for the same reason as many other feminist bookstores: lack of sales.

 Three Lives & Company, a bookstore that has carried LGBT books for decades and donated to LGBT causes, has been located in the corner storefront (a different space from Djuna Books) at 154 West 10th Street since 1983.